Constitution Committee

 The Constitution Committee is a cross-party select committee of the House of Lords, the upper chamber of the Parliament of the United Kingdom.
 The committee's remit is "to examine the constitutional implications of all public bills coming before the House; and to keep under review the operation of the constitution".
 There is no consolidated written constitution in the United Kingdom, but the committee has defined the constitution as "the set of laws, rules and practices that create the basic institutions of the state, and its component and related parts, and stipulate the powers of those institutions and the relationship between the different institutions and between those institutions and the individual".

 The committee has two main functions: examining public bills for matters of constitutional significance; and investigating wider constitutional issues.

 Scrutiny

 The function of the committee is not to resist constitutional change, but to ensure that when such change takes places through legislation, this occurs as the result of a conscious decision of Parliament, reached where possible after informed debate.

 When the committee looks at a bill, it asks if the bill raises issues of principle affecting a principal part of the constitution.
 If the committee thinks it does, it may request information from the minister responsible for the bill or seek advice more widely.
 The committee can simply publish the correspondence with the minister, or publish a report on the bill where this is thought to be necessary or desirable.
 These reports inform the deliberations of the House of Lords on the bill in question.

-Recent scrutiny reports have looked at the following bills:
+In 2010 and 2011, scrutiny reports looked at the following bills: